Reionization Parameter Inference from 3D Minkowski Functionals of the 21 cm Signals: Minkowski Functionals of the 21 cm Brightness Temperature Field

 We begin by investigating the evolution of MFs during the reionization process through simulated mock observations.
 In our study, we employ a fiducial observation scenario involving a 1000h integration time.
 In this section, we assume no foregrounds as the most optimistic scenario and assume the configuration of SKA-Low to generate the mock observations, but leave the discussion of the impact of filtering out foreground wedge to Section~\ref{sec:mfsconf}.

 To investigate the evolution of MFs, we examine the critical redshifts before, during, and after each of the four transition points described in \citet{Chen_2019}.
 The average neutral fractions of the IGM at the transition points are $\bar{x}_{{\rm HI}} \approx 0.9$, 0.7, 0.3, and 0.15.
 For detailed discussions of the different stages of EoR and the transitions, see \citet{Chen_2019}.
-For every redshift, we construct ten independent mock observations and calculate the corresponding mean and the sampling variance of the MFs.
+Here we recap the main features of these five stages as follows.
+For every redshift, we construct ten independent mock observations and calculate the corresponding mean and the sampling variance of the MFs. \begin{itemize} \item Ionized bubbles stage (\(\bar{x}_{{\rm HI}} > 0.9\)): a small number of isolated ionized bubbles begin to appear at the high-density peaks within the volume. \item Ionized fibers stage (\(0.7 < \bar{x}_{{\rm HI}} < 0.9\)): an increasing number of ionized bubbles appear and connect, forming a large, fiber-like structure that extends throughout the entire simulation box. \item Sponge stage (\(0.3 < \bar{x}_{{\rm HI}} < 0.7\)): most ionized regions become interconnected, with neutral and ionized regions tangling up to form a sponge-like complex structure. \item Neutral fibers stage (\(0.15 \lesssim \bar{x}_{{\rm HI}} < 0.3\)): neutral regions contract to form large fibers embedded within the ionized regions. \item Neutral islands stage (\(\bar{x}_{{\rm HI}} \lesssim 0.15\)): the remaining large neutral regions become isolated islands, which continue to shrink and eventually disappear. \end{itemize}

 To untangle the effects of noise and PSF, we start by removing the thermal noise component in the mock observation and investigate the noise-free signal box convolved with the PSF.
 We find that the noise-free scenario exhibits consistent characteristics as in \citet{Chen_2019}, as the configuration of SKA-Low is capable of resolving the small-scale structure of the 21~cm image shown in the bottom left panel of Figure \ref{fig:Noise}.
 To avoid redundancy, we choose not to present our result of MFs in the noise-free scenario and refer the interested readers to Figure~2 of \citet{Chen_2019}.
 We then proceed to calculate the MFs convolved with PSF and assume the SKA-Low thermal noise with 1000h observation time, and show the results in Figure \ref{fig:MFsEvo}.
 Each line in the figure represents the mean MFs along with the shaded regions being their $1\sigma$ errors, derived from ten independent realizations.
 The presence of noise impedes a direct correlation between the evolution of MFs and that of ionized bubbles.
 Despite the presence of biases in all MFs, the relatively small $1\sigma$ errors indicate that the noised MFs is dominated by the 21~cm signal.
 Consequently, these biased MFs still exhibit distinct features that trace the evolution of the EoR which we summarize as follows.